Skip to content

 Credentials

-PasswordThe API access key generated in your TTN application.
+PasswordThe API key generated in your TTN application.

 Enable SSL

 Encrypts the MQTT connection using TLS.
-Enabled by default and required for connections to TTN public clusters.
+Enabled by default and required for all connections to public TTN clusters (port 8883).
+Disable only when connecting to a local deployment on port 1883.

 Use API v3